Virtual & Augmented Reality

 It's what we're all about

-In many ways the VR Suite represents so much of what is important to us here at the School of Mining Engineering: innovation, high-quality education, and industry partnerships.
+In many ways the VR Suite represents so much of what is important to us here at the School of Minerals and Energy Resources Engineering: innovation, high-quality education, and industry partnerships.
 These innovations culminate in a vision that creates industry-relevant experiences, which travel far beyond the textbook - and directly to the heart of experiential learning.

 A snapshot of our current modules